turingschool/backend-curriculum-site/module3/projects/cloney_island.md

 By this point, you should be near done with basic functionality, and ready to talk about extensions for your app.

 ## <a name="evaluation"></a> Evaluation

+Each group is required to do a self assessment using the rubric below and bring it to your evaluation.

 You'll be graded on each of the criteria below with a score of (1) well below expectations, (2) below expectations, (3) as expected, (4) better than expected.